Why choose Shopify for your e-commerce in 2026?

 On many projects, the "hidden cost" comes from maintenance, updates, broken modules, vulnerabilities, and performance.
 Shopify reduces this risk by standardizing the infrastructure.

-Concrete example: if your team does not have an in-house CTO, Shopify often avoids paying indefinitely for technical fixes and emergency maintenance.
+In practice: if your team doesn't have an in-house CTO, Shopify often avoids endlessly paying for technical fixes and emergency maintenance.

-◎ 3) Shopify is a good choice for microbusinesses, SMEs, SMIs, and DNVBs (and also for Plus).
+◎ 3) Shopify is a good choice for VSEs / SMEs / SMBs / DNVBs (and also for Plus)

 Shopify works well for: